scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Using more GPUs (thus using more training points, i.e., spatio-temporal points) did not speed up the convergence, which may indicate that the per-iteration number of points on a single GPU is already big enough.
 The number of training points mainly affects the mean gradients of the residual with respect to model parameters, which then will be used to update parameters by gradient-descent-based optimizers.
-If the number of points is already big enough on a single GPU, then using more points or more GPU is unlikely to change the mean gradients significantly, causing the convergence solely to rely on learning rates.
+If the number of points is already big enough on a single GPU, then using more points or more GPUs is unlikely to change the mean gradients significantly, causing the convergence solely to rely on learning rates.

 The accuracy of the PINN solver was acceptable but not satisfying, especially when considering how much time it took to achieve such accuracy.
 The low accuracy to some degree was not surprising.